 Magnesia Meadows to Brunswick Mountain trail:

 After packing up, continue past the emergency shelter before veering to the left and hiking through the trees and several meadows with a few views of Mt.
 Harvey.
 Around 2km in you’ll encounter a fork in the road for the Brunswick Mountain trail.
-If you’re up for it, dump your pack and make the 30 minute scramble to bag yet another peak, not to mention some incredible views of the Howe Sound, Mt.
+If you’re up for it, dump your pack (remove your bear can or take food with you) and make the 30 minute scramble to bag yet another peak, not to mention some incredible views of the Howe Sound, Mt.
 Harvey, and the Coast mountain range.

 Brunswick Mountain to Brunswick lake: